randomhost/overviewer-config/README.md

   Custom marker icons.

 * `overviewer/images/`
-  Custom images such as the Random-Host.tv logo and player skin background.
+  Custom images such as the Random-Host.tv logo, player skin background and the screenshots attached to the POIs defined in `manualpois.py`.

 * `overviewer/js/`
   JavaScript files including Bootstrap 4, jQuery and custom logic for displaying screenshot and player stats modals.

+* `overviewer/index.php`
+  Custom PHP index file which provides more flexibility than the placeholders supported by the `customwebassets` config option.

-* `overviewer/screenshots/`
+* `overviewer/avatar.php`
-  This folder holds the screenshots attached to the POIs defined in `manualpois.py`.
+  Custom PHP player skin fetcher.

+  At the time of writing, this one fixes some of the bugs which the official avatar endpoint at `https://overviewer.org/avatar/<playerName>` has while also being a bit faster.

 Updating Translation Files
 --------------------------